kapsikkum/ShitXi/README.md

 # ShitPit

-Basically just cloned pastebin, uses same html and shit
+Basically just cloned pastebin, uses same html and shit and flask as the backend

 No sue pls pastebin